Gavin-Persad/predictions/plan.md

 - in edit game week, game weeks are too vertical and not horizontal✅
 - the edit game week form is too thin and crushes elements.✅ -
-- create season modal confirmation screen needed
+- create season modal confirmation screen needed✅
 - view scores modal in view seasons can now be updated to collect scores from supabase predictions table